tensquare2443/react-workflow/README.md

-# About the app:
+# About the workflow app

 Create, update, and delete issues and users on this workflow app.

+The project name can also be edited.

-The app was built primarily with React, Redux and Firebase.
+This CRUD app was built primarily with React, Redux and Firebase.

 # Getting Started with Create React App